 Contextual and Cultural Studies

-Materials & The Made Object
+Materials and the Made Object

+The design process relies on a rich understanding of the nature of materials; their physical properties, inherent qualities, and how they can be manipulated (processed).
 This module seeks to embed an understanding of material and process technologies that will enable you to design with specific parameters in mind and appreciate the limitations of what you are designing with.
 This will encourage you to embrace material qualities as part of the design process, and actively explore the creative application of current and future technologies.

 Scales of Manufacture